"Ah!" he yelped, turning around wide-eyed with startlement.

 Taking the lead he peered into the room, gasping at the sight before him.

 Mountains of junk, towering far above and away into the depths of a massive room.
-Cloaks, books, chairs, tables, beds...
+Dusty cloaks, old books, warped chairs, legless tables, and unused beds, lying in piles upon piles upon piles...
 Everything and anything he could imagine.
 Broken and rusted suits of armour, swords, and even a bloody battleaxe just laying around.

 Harry swallowed, turning to look at Luna.